-Seams are the type of connection of two or more wetsuit panels which are usually glued together to create a waterproof seal.
-Most wetsuit seams are then blindstitched together with a needle that doesn’t penetrate the neoprene completely to prevent leaks.
-Seams can be reinforced by a liquid rubber outside seal and a neoprene tape inside taping on more high-end wetsuits.
-A more cost-effective type of seam is done by flatlock or overlock stitching, but this seam is not glued, which causes it to not be waterproof.
-This is why it’s only used on summer wetsuits and shorties used in warm waters.
+Seams simply connect two or more wetsuit panels with thread.
+To create a waterproof seal, different panels will be usually also glued together.
+It’s common to blind stitch wetsuits with a needle that doesn’t penetrate the neoprene completely.
+This prevents water leaks.
+We can reinforce seams even more by adding a liquid rubber seal and neoprene tape inside taping on more high-end wetsuits.
+More cost-effective types of seams are flatlock or overlock stitching.
+These seam types aren’t glued, and won’t be waterproof.
+That’s why you’ll find flatlock mostly on summer wetsuits and shorties used in warm waters.

 GBS (Glued and Blind Stitched)

-The most common seam construction for cold water wetsuits is glued and blind stitched seams.
+Glued and blind stitched seams are the most common seam construction for cold water wetsuits.
 This seam construction prevents water from entering your wetsuit.
-Firstly, GBS seams are constructed by gluing the edges of the neoprene panels together.
-Usually, this is done 3 times to create triple glued seams.
-Thereafter, the seams are blind stitched together.
-Blind stitching offers additional strength: The needle doesn’t penetrate the neoprene completely, but only stitches through half of the neoprene panel to prevent leakage.
-More high-end GBS seams can be covered with a liquid neoprene seal on the outside and/or neoprene taping on the inside for extra seam reinforcement.
-The strongest blindstitch seam, only used without seal, is double thread blind stitch.
+Firstly, we create GBS seams by gluing the edges of the neoprene panels together.
+Usually, we’ll do this three times, creating triple glued seams.
+Secondly, we blind stitch the seams together.
+Most importantly, blind stitching offers additional strength.
+The needle doesn’t penetrate the neoprene completely, but only stitches through half of the neoprene panel to prevent leakage.
+We can cover GBS seams with a liquid neoprene seal on the outside and/or neoprene taping on the inside for extra seam reinforcement.
+The strongest blind stitch seam, only used without seal, is a double thread blind stitch.
 This seam has double the amount of threads, making the seam extremely strong.
-Other stitching techniques used to stitch wetsuit seams are flatlock, overlock, e-stitch, double-needle, zigzag stitching, etc.
+Other stitching techniques for wetsuit seams are flatlock, overlock, e-stitch, double-needle, zigzag stitching, and many more.

 Liquid sealed seams

-To reinforce a traditional glued and blindstitched seams, a seal can be applied on top of the stitching to create a sealed outside seam, mainly used on high-end wetsuits only.
-The liquid rubber seal gives it an extra layer of protection from water entering the wetsuit.
+To reinforce a traditional glued and blind stitched seam, we can apply a seal on top of the stitching to create a sealed outside seam, mainly used on high-end wetsuits.
+The liquid rubber seal gives the sea an extra layer of protection from water entering the wetsuit.
 It’s a more durable construction that lasts longer than normal GBS (glued and blind stitched) seams.
 The technical name for this seam construction is S-seal.
-Although not as good looking, s-seal is found to be more durable than powerseams.
+Although not as good looking, S-seal is found to be more durable than powerseams.